 Two views of the fourth tree (D) in this cluster.
 Some of the surrounding ferns and low branches from other trees were removed to increase sunlight.
 Top: Nov.
-2017 Bottom: Nov.
-2017 with measuring chart
+2017 Bottom left: Nov.
+2017 with measuring chart Bottom right: Jan.
+2019 (also see back cover - this is now the largest of the seedlings

-Valley, South of Trail Above: Planting area for cluster of 5 seeds south of main trail in the valley.
-Rocks were placed near each seed location around a central pole.
+Florida Torreya Relocation into Greensboro, NC Valley, South of Trail Above: Planting area for cluster of 5 seeds south of main trail in the valley.
+Rocks were placed near each seed location around a central pole (which has subsequently disappeared).